Soldiers Seize Ivory Coast's 2nd-Largest City, Reportedly Demanding Money, Houses

 NPR's Ofeibea Quist-Arcton said there were also reports of gunfire in two other cities, Daloa and Korhogo, and that it wasn't clear whether the attacks were a mutiny by current or former troops.

-As Ofeibea reported for NPR's Newscast Unit:
+As Ofeibea reported for NPR's Newscast unit:

 "A statement from Ivorian Defense Minister Alain-Richard Donwahi has called on soldiers to remain calm and return to their barracks, to allow, he says, for lasting solutions to the latest crisis in Ivory Coast, which has recently been burnishing its democratic credentials."